navin-moorthy/navin-moorthy.github.io/content/blog/git-101/index.md

 To get all the latest commits from the GitHub repository

+`git remote remove origin`

+To remove the remote repositories from your local git

 Thanks to [Ian Schoonover](images/https://www.youtube.com/channel/UCqo2YWBtmFSWhuUk4WEyfGg) for the guide.

 ## Working with Github